Eligibility Criteria for Service

 Note: These appointments are scheduled for Tuesdays between 12:00 and 2:00 pm.

 Brain injury impacts everyone differently.
-We offer one-to-one assistance to help you meet post-injury needs and goals.
+We offer one-to-one life skills support to help you meet post-injury needs and goals.

 It's common for mental health issues to arise after brain injury.
 We offer counselling as an integral part of your recovery.